pybricks/pybricksdev/README_inline.md

 # Inlining imports with pybricksdev
 Most PoweredUp hubs are too small to have file systems, so splitting your PyBricks code across several imported modules isn't possible - the entire program must reside in the script file.
-However, the `--inline` option for the 'run' and 'compile' functions in pybricksdev specifies that imports that refer to modules in the host file system should be flattened into the main script, so that the resulting program is still in one file.
+However, the `--inline-imports` option for the 'run' and 'compile' functions in pybricksdev specifies that imports that refer to modules in the host file system should be flattened into the main script, so that the resulting program is still in one file.
 The intention is to